chem454/chem454.github.io/docs/course-information/syllabus.md

 **Email:** [dfischer@wcu.edu](mailto:dfischer@wcu.edu)
 **Availability:** Email, Piazza, and office hours are the best ways to find me; my devices turn on Do Not Disturb at 9 PM.

+**Course Time and Location:** Tuesday & Thursday 11:00-12:15, AP 331

-<a href="https://github.com/chem370/chem370.github.io/raw/master/assets/pdf/syllabus.pdf" target="blank">Download Syllabus as  PDF</a>
+<a href="https://github.com/chem454/chem454.github.io/raw/master/assets/pdf/syllabus.pdf" target="blank">Download Syllabus as  PDF</a>

 {: .no_toc  }